jakobnissen/jakobnissen.github.io/posts/goodjulia.md

 After having dealt with all those bullshit workarounds, moving my work to Julia was like suddenly breathing in fresh air.
 I just wrote my code - and optimised it - and then it was as fast as I could want it.
 And suddenly, all the awkward gymnastics I had been doing simply due to the limitation of Python seemed silly.

-That great combination is sometimes phrased as "As easy as Python, as fast as C".
+That great combination of speed and dynamism is sometimes phrased as "As easy as Python, as fast as C".
 The phrase is a little off, in my opinion - it's not really possible to have a language where you write as carelessly as you do for a casual Python script, and it still runs like optimised C code.
 Code can only ever be fast if it's written with [the contraints of computer hardware](https://viralinstruction.com/posts/hardware/) in mind, and idiomatic Python isn't.